spiral/docs/framework/components.md

 # Shared/Global container
-In order to simplify access to container in your application and enable some of sugar functionality Spiral relays on global static instance of IoC container:
+In order to simplify access to IoC container in your application and enable some of sugar functionality Spiral relays on global static instance of `ContainerInterface`:

 ```php
 \App::sharedContainer()->get('views')->render(...);